Anyone who tells you that size doesn't matter is lying to you. At least when it comes to your trader monitor setup.

 - Just a laptop

 - My laptop and one small external screen

 The one that worked best was my laptop + a small external screen.
 For awhile, at least.

-Anyway, I got some great tips from Rudy and one of them was to get at least one big monitor.
+I got some great tips from another trader and one of them was to get at least one big monitor.
 The reason is that you can see more price history with a larger monitor.

 That means more support and resistance zones.
 You might miss this on a smaller monitor.